sheb-gregor/sheb.me/content/authors/admin/_index.md

 - icon: cv
   icon_pack: ai
   link: files/cv.pdf

 # Link to a PDF of your resume/CV from the About widget.

 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.

 # Enter email to display Gravatar (if Gravatar enabled in Config)

-email: ""
+email: "mike@sheb.me"

 # Organizational groups that you belong to (for People widget)

 # Set this to `[]` or comment out if you are not using People widget.

 user_groups:

 - Researchers
 - Visitors

 ---

+I'm a lead developer at JAX Network.
+I prefer to create efficient, maintainable and hidden solutions.

-I'm the core developer at JAX.Network.
-My interests are P2P networks, cryptography, programming languages, formalization of software architecture, decentralisation.
+My interests are P2P networks, programming languages and formalization of software architecture.

-I prefer to make efficient, maintainable and sneaky solutions.

-All my free time I devote to improving my skills and knowledge in the field of CS, driving a car or Harley, cooking and watching good films.

-Go(Wei Chi) beginner, FP fan, biker.
+FP fan, biker and bass player.